peblio/app/developer_docs/README.md

 ### Bash Scripts

 For convenience, there are several bash scripts (`staging_deploy.sh`, `prod_deploy.sh`, etc.) located in the [devops directory](server/devops) that abstract away the details of running ansible for common tasks like deployment and provisioning.

+### AWS Profile

+We use peblio profile for AWS and this is defined in AWS_PROFILE environment variable